Investor Relations

 Fund risk considerations - Schroder UK Mid Cap Fund plc

-• Distribution risk: As a result of fees being charged to capital, the distributable income of the company may be higher but there is the potential that performance or capital value may be eroded.
+• Capital erosion: Where fees are charged to capital instead of income, or a fixed distribution amount is paid regardless of the Company’s performance, there is the potential that performance or capital value may be eroded.

-• Gearing risk: The company may borrow money to make further investments, this is known as gearing.
+• Gearing risk: The Company may borrow money to make further investments, this is known as gearing.
 Gearing will increase returns if the value of the investments purchased increase by more than the cost of borrowing, or reduce returns if they fail to do so.
-In falling markets, the whole of the value in that investment could be lost, which would result in losses to the fund.
+In falling markets, the whole of the value in such investments could be lost, which would result in losses to the Company.

 • Operational risk: Operational processes, including those related to the safekeeping of assets, may fail.
-This may result in losses to the fund.
+This may result in losses to the Company.

 • Performance risk: Investment objectives express an intended result but there is no guarantee that such a result will be achieved.
 Depending on market conditions and the macro economic environment, investment objectives may become more difficult to achieve.